jndiogo/gptbench/README.md

-# GPT Bench
+# GPTBench

-GPTBench is a workbench where you can experiment with transformer models like GPT.
+This is a kind of a workbench where you can experiment with transformer models like GPT.
 It aims at a more "intimate" contact with GPT-like transformer models.
 What can transformers learn even without giga-data (and still fitting a GPU)?
 "Small is beautiful!"

 GPTBench can be used to conveniently train a large or small transformer model and see what it can learn: